siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ibm-installation-manager/overview.md

 # IBM Installation Manager - Overview

-The IBM Installation Manager plug-in for IBM UrbanCode Deploy includes steps that install, upgrade, and uninstall IBM Installation Manager.
+The IBM Installation Manager plug-in for IBM DevOps Deploy includes steps that install, upgrade, and uninstall IBM Installation Manager.
 The plug-in also includes a step to run response files with IBM Installation Manager.
 To add the IBM Installation Manager plug-in step to processes, click **Installers > IBM > Installation Manager** in the step palette of the process editor.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 ### History